helgatheviking/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.32 =
+* NEW: Added ability to avoid resending an email verification email if one was sent within the last half hour. [#742](https://github.com/Charitable/Charitable/issues/742)
+* FIX: A bug was preventing the `charitable_default_donation_amount` filter from correctly setting the default donation amount. [#737](https://github.com/Charitable/Charitable/issues/737)
+* FIX: In Firefox, the way Charitable saved the clicked form button's name and value are not correctly passed through as a hidden field. [#740](https://github.com/Charitable/Charitable/issues/740)

 = 1.6.31 =
 * FIX: Respect the `hide_if_no_donors` argument in the Donors shortcode. [#734](https://github.com/Charitable/Charitable/issues/734)